 American Battlefield Trust’s map of the Battle of Gettysburg - Pickett’s Charge

-Around 3:00 p.m. the pre-assault artillery bombardment ceased and General James Longstreet ordered the divisions forward.
-Johnston Pettigrew aligned on Pickett’s left, supported by Isaac Trimble's division.
-About 12,500 total men moved out across open, rolling fields broken by fence lines, and the Emmittsburg Road.
+Around 3:00 p.m. the pre-assault artillery bombardment ceased and Longstreet ordered the divisions forward.
+Pettigrew aligned on Pickett’s left, supported by Trimble.
+About 12,500 total men moved out across open, rolling fields broken by fence lines, and the Emmitsburg Road.
 Pettigrew and Trimble advanced straight ahead, while Pickett’s brigades shifted their formations to the left as they advanced.
+Without cover, the Confederates suffered severe casualties from Federal artillery.
+Their objective was the left center of the Union line on Cemetery Ridge.